Life: Multicellular structure

 Multicellular organisms may have first evolved through the formation of colonies of identical cells.
 These cells can form group organisms through cell adhesion.
-The individual members of a colony are capable of surviving on their own, whereas the members of a true multi-cellular organism have developed specialisations, making them dependent on the remainder of the organism for survival.
+The individual members of a colony are capable of surviving on their own, whereas the members of a true multicellular organism have developed specialisations, making them dependent on the remainder of the organism for survival.
 Such organisms are formed clonally or from a single germ cell that is capable of forming the various specialised cells that form the adult organism.
 This specialisation allows multicellular organisms to exploit resources more efficiently than single cells.
-About 800 million years ago, a minor genetic change in a single molecule, the enzyme GK-PID, may have allowed organisms to go from a single cell organism to one of many cells.
+About 800 million years ago, a minor genetic change in a single molecule, the enzyme GK-PID, may have allowed organisms to go from a single-cell organism to one of many cells.

 Cells have evolved methods to perceive and respond to their microenvironment, thereby enhancing their adaptability.
-Cell signaling coordinates cellular activities, and hence governs the basic functions of multicellular organisms.
-Signaling between cells can occur through direct cell contact using juxtacrine signalling, or indirectly through the exchange of agents as in the endocrine system.
+Cell signalling coordinates cellular activities, and hence governs the basic functions of multicellular organisms.
+Signalling between cells can occur through direct cell contact using juxtacrine signalling, or indirectly through the exchange of agents as in the endocrine system.
 In more complex organisms, coordination of activities can occur through a dedicated nervous system.